Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Evaluation

+We ask the writers to rate each of the four attributes on a Likert scale from 1 to 4 with some guidance on what each score means (see Figure \ref{fig:questions}, full interface and cost shown in Appendix \ref{sec:interface}).
+This step is completed before the span-level annotation to keep conditions equal between writers who opt in or out of the span-level annotation.

+To help interpret the Likert scores, in Table \ref{tab:ratingerror}, we present a breakdown of the average number of span-level errors annotated in each attribute when a summary is given a certain Likert score rating for that attribute.
+We can see that for most attributes, there is an increase in average error count for an attribute as the rating assigned to that attribute decreases.
+The number of 1-ratings is quite small for many attributes so the relationship between number of errors and rating is noisier for that bucket.
+Overall, these numbers support our 4-point Likert scale and demonstrate that the summary-level ratings correspond to meaningful differences in the number of errors in a summary.

 Once each writer has read and evaluated each summary for a story, we ask them to rank the three summaries from the three different models in order of their preference.

-Lastly, we analyze the complexity of the story wording using the Flesch-Kincaid readability test \cite{kincaid1975derivation}.
-This score estimates the number of years of formal education (grades 1 through 12) one might need to understand the writing easily.
-It is based on average word and sentence length, so while it captures something about the complexity of the wording, it is in no way a measure of the overall quality of the writing.
-We explore whether the reading-level of the writing affects the summary quality (see examples of writing with assigned grade levels in Figure \ref{fig:reading}).
+In addition to the ratings and ranking, the writers provide open-ended feedback on each summary, which we include quotes from throughout our discussion of the results.